AlexanderMakarov/am-budget-view/README.md

   Supports all features native to app and Beancount reports.
   In `config.yaml` is referenced by `myAmeriaAccountStatementXlsxFilesGlob` setting.
   Parsed by [ameria_stmt_parser.go](/ameria_stmt_parser.go).
-- [PARTIAL] MyAmeria History Excel (.xls) files downloaded from https://myameria.am/events.
+- [PARTIAL] MyAmeria History Excel (.xls) files downloaded from https://myameria.am/history.
-  Page doesn't work on the bank's web site and mobile app for now (September 2024) but is supported for previously downloaded reports.
   In `config.yaml` is referenced by `myAmeriaHistoryXlsFilesGlob` setting.
-  Note that it should be accompanied by `myAmeriaMyAccounts` setting because files don't have account number or by `myAmeriaIncomeSubstrings` setting to at least distinguish incomes from expenses in the file.
+  Note that it should be accompanied by `myAmeriaMyAccounts` map because files don't have account number and currency so it is required to specify it.
+  If transactions would have account number not specified parser would fail.
   Parsed by [ameria_history_parser.go](/ameria_history_parser.go).
 - [FULL] Generic CSV files with transactions from the any source.
   In `config.yaml` is referenced by `genericCsvFilesGlob` setting.